 First Night Welcomes

 A little something extra is immediately evident with our early check-in and a warm welcome at the beautiful Beaux-Arts International House Hotel.
 Ideally situated in the Central Business District, the dramatic lobby offers 23′ ceilings, ornate pilasters and intimate groupings of shabby-chic furniture handcrafted by local artisans.
 We settle into our comfy room, get our bearings and confirm some reservations for the next four days.
 A pre-dinner drink is in order, and we plop ourselves in the Hotel’s plush, antiqued and mottled velvety-red bar Loa.
-The talented mixologist Steve and the charming Allyson recommend a local Bourbon for John and shake an icy, straight up martini for me.
+The talented mixologist Steve and the charming Allyson recommend a local Bourbon for John and shake an icy, straight-ups martini for me.
 Dinner tonight is at Lüke, a NOLA homage to the grand Franco-German brasseries of old New Orleans and is a leisurely saunter around the corner from the hotel.
 We are greeted by a bustling bistro room and a welcoming oyster bar and are feted and feasted by Chef Matt Regan’s fantastic food.
-A true lagniappe “first night welcome to New Orleans” feed.
+A true lagniappe “first-night welcome to New Orleans” feed.
 Wandering across the Canal Street, Perley Thomas Red Streetcar tracks, we dodge the rowdy revellers, bachelorette, and frat-boy laden party buses and walk the tranquil, gas lit and quiet Chartres and Royal Streets of the French Quarter, leisurely ambling and window shopping until we stumble across the jazz-filled and cobbled Jackson Square, bathed in New Orleans lamplight.

 “A Bit of Bourbon Weather”